How to Find Time to Work Out During the Busy Holiday Season

 But why not find a fun physical activity that can become a new tradition for your friends and family?
 “Get all of your girlfriends together for a spin class, or sign up your family for a Turkey Trot,” suggests Erin Wathen, a certified weight loss coach and author of Why Can’t I Stick to My Diet?
 You’ll be able to fit in exercise without feeling like you’re sacrificing time with your favorite people.

-“Few things bond people better than sweat,” says Trevor Thieme, CSCS, senior fitness and nutrition content manager at Openfit.
+“Few things bond people better than sweat,” says Trevor Thieme, CSCS, director of fitness and nutrition content at Openfit.
 “Instead of sitting around watching holiday specials on TV, organize a hike or a game of touch football.”
 Bonus: You’ll all be in a better mood around the dinner table.

 4. Find a Holiday Accountability Buddy